bobbingwide/oik-privacy-policy/readme.txt

 == Changelog ==
 = 1.4.5 =
+* Fixed: Retrofitted some more UK English translations to US English source #7
 * Tested: With WordPress 5.9.3 and WordPress Multi Site
 * Tested: With PHPUnit 9
 * Tested: With PHP 8.0